Our Services

 Nutrition needs can change over time, especially with IBD, which is why ongoing monitoring is important.

 IBS and IBD share symptoms but are very different conditions.
 IBS does not cause visible inflammation or damage, while IBD does.
-If you're experiencing persistent digestive symptoms and aren't sure which condition may apply to you, Ubie's free AI-powered Irritable Bowel Syndrome (IBS) symptom checker can help you understand your symptoms better and determine whether you should seek medical care.
+If you're experiencing persistent digestive symptoms and aren't sure of the underlying cause, using Ubie's free AI-powered symptom checker for Irritable Bowel Syndrome (IBS) can help you better understand your symptoms and guide you toward appropriate next steps for care.

 This kind of tool does not diagnose disease, but it can help you decide whether medical follow-up is needed.